Anne Hathaway and Matthew McConaughey's Serenity is so bad they stopped promoting it

 "As much as we love this film and still hope it finds its audience, we tested and retested the film - with audiences and critics alike - and sadly, the data demonstrated that the film was not going to be able to perform at our initial expectations, so we adjusted our budget and marketing tactics accordingly," Aviron stated, adding that it wouldn't have made "prudent business sense" to pour more money into a project that received a 23 per cent aggregate on Rotten Tomatoes and a D+ at CinemaScore.

-One Observer critici said they attended a screenign at which "the audience was reduced to hysterics," while Rolling Stone's Peter Travers called it an "infuriating mess" and "batshit bonkers".
+One Observer critic said they attended a screenign at which "the audience was reduced to hysterics," while Rolling Stone's Peter Travers called it an "infuriating mess" and "batshit bonkers".

 Serenity, which is billed as a neo-noir thriller, follows Baker Dill (McConaughey), a fishing boat captain hunting a single elusive tuna off a Caribbean-esque island called Plymouth.